An A to Z of Australian Wildlife Encounters

 High on most visitors to Australia’s “Must-see” list are some of the nations cute and cuddly natives – the koala and kangaroo perhaps at the top of this list.
-But there is also so much more to see across the continent that we have compiled a complete A-Z of wildlife encounters on offer:
+But there is also so much more to see across the continent that we have compiled a complete A-Z of wildlife encounters and exclusive travel experiences on offer:

 According to Aboriginal legend, the mythological great Rainbow Serpent created the land and all the animals on it .. today a visit to Arnhem Land provides one of the most authentic introductions to our Aboriginal heritage, artworks and animal life: from marine turtles and seabirds, barramundi, bilby and buffalo, crocodiles and cockatoos to kangaroos, emus and wallabies.

 Birdwatchers will delight in seeing a pair of brolgas dancing in the Northern Territory.Spend the night in Bamurru Plains’ treehouse birdhide overlooking the Mary River Floodplains for a chance to spot these beautiful birds and countless other native species.

 Catch the giant cuttlefish migration in South Australia.
 Swim with these graceful glittering creatures that congregate just off the coast each June and July.

 Dive into the turquoise waters off Rockingham (less than an hour south of Perth) for the opportunity to swim with wild dolphins (between September and June).
 Your day is also likely to include encounters with Australian sea lions and little penguins.

 Eat lunch with the world’s leading echidna expert on Kangaroo Island to learn more about these curious spiny creatures.